kriszyp/alkali/README.md

 ## Variable Classes

 Variables can be used in property or content values for element classes as well, but you may need more than a single instance for the different element instances.
-Variables classes can be used to provide variables within element classes, with instances that are auto-generated for each different element context.
+Variables classes can be used to provide variables within element constructors, with instances that are auto-generated for each different element context.
 One way to do this is to create a new `Variable` class, and use the element class's `hasOwn` property.
 This will define a relationship between an element class and a variable class.
 Variable classes have the same api as normal variables, and you can then use the variable class within properties of the defined element, or any child elements.
 For example:

 ```
 let MyVariable = Variable.extend()